olac/olac/src/marc/crosswalk/readme.txt

 3. Installing the crosswalk

 If Cocoon is already installed, simply copy the complete crosswalk folder into the mount folder.

+Then create a /MARC_data folder at the root level.
+This is where all the MARC XML data sets will be placed.
+There are two small examples in the crosswalk/data folder that you can copy into the /MARC_data folder to get things started.

 If Cocoon is not installed, first install Apache Tomcat.
 Test http://localhost:8080/ make sure Tomcat is running.
 Then install Apache Cocoon in the webapps folder.
 Test http://localhost:8080/cocoon-2.1.11/ to make sure Cocoon is running.
 Then copy the crosswalk folder in the mount folder.
 The following URL should then run the workbench: